Have you been contacted by a company called AWA Collections, or has a collection account from the company showed up on your credit report?

 Demand Deletion of the Account if AWA Collections Can’t Verify the Debt

-This will be the most effective way to both eliminate your debt obligation to the company and have the collection account removed from your credit report.
+This will be the most effective way to both eliminate the debt and have the account removed from your credit report.

 A missing or incomplete debt validation letter means the collection agency is unable to fully verify the debt, or prove that it’s your obligation.